 7.1.4.3.
-Subject Information - Subordinate CA Certificates
+Subject Information - Root Certificates and Subordinate CA Certificates a.
+Certificate Field: subject:commonName (OID 2.5.4.3) Required/Optional: Required

 By issuing a Subordinate CA Certificate, the CA represents that it followed the procedure set forth in its Certificate Policy and/or Certification Practice Statement to verify that, as of the Certificate's issuance date, all of the Subject Information was accurate.